-Over the last five years or so, the law relating to how businesses deal with consumers over the internet (including through mobile phones) has changed significantly.
+Over the last five years or so, the law relating to how UK businesses deal with consumers over the internet (including through mobile phones) has changed significantly.
 If you haven’t made changes to your website over this period, then you are unlikely to be operating in accordance with the law.
-This could have serious consequences ranging from customers unexpectedly being entitled to a refund even if there is nothing wrong with your goods or services to enforcement action being taken by trading standards.
+This could have serious consequences ranging from customers unexpectedly being entitled to a refund (even if there is nothing wrong with your goods or services), to enforcement action being taken by Trading Standards.

-However, with Brexit looming and given that much of the UK’s consumer laws have their origins in the EU, is it still necessary to comply with consumer laws?
+However, given that much of the UK’s consumer laws have their origins in the EU, in a post-Brexit United Kingdom, is it still necessary to comply with such consumer laws?

 Defective goods or services

 A completely new tiered set of remedies for defective goods was introduced by the Consumer Rights Act 2015 (CRA).
-This is very much a domestic UK piece of legislation and so will not be affected by Brexit.
+This is very much a domestic UK piece of legislation and is not affected by Brexit.
 Under the CRA:

 Under the CRA, contracts with consumers must be fair.
 The CRA contains a revised list of potentially unfair terms.
 The question of fairness will now also extend to price where the price is not transparent and prominent.
 Businesses must therefore ensure that their terms and websites do not include any potentially unfair terms.
 Clever or hidden legal wording is therefore unlikely to help a business avoid its legal obligations for defective goods or services.

 Under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015 (the ADR Regulations) businesses must provide consumers who wish to pursue a complaint beyond the business’s internal procedures with: